 I

 Illegal Sign.
-A sign which does not meet the requirements of this UDO and which has not received legal nonconforming status.
-See also Sign, Illegal.
+See Sign, Illegal

 Illuminance.
 The total amount of visible light illuminating (incident upon) a point on a surface from all directions above the surface (i.e. how brightly a surface is illuminated).
 Illuminance is measured in lux.